-What evidence you need to send with your form
+What evidence you need to submit your form

 If you’re employed

-Send a photocopy of your most recent P60.
-If you don’t have this yet, send a photocopy of your month 12 or final week payslip.
-Please don’t send a tax calculation or tax summary, as we can’t accept these.
+Submit a copy of your most recent P60.
+If you don’t have this yet, submit a copy of your month 12 or final week payslip.
+Please don’t submit a tax calculation or tax summary, as we can’t accept these.

-If you’ve had more than one job in the year, you need to send evidence for each one, such as your photocopied P45.
-If you get any taxable benefits in kind from your employer, such as a company car, you’ll need to send a photocopy of your P11D form.
+If you’ve had more than one job in the year, you need to submit evidence for each one, such as a copy of your P45.
+If you get any taxable benefits in kind from your employer, such as a company car, you’ll need to submit a copy of your P11D form.

 If you get a pension

-Send a photocopy of your most recent P60 or P60P.
-If you have more than one pension, you’ll need to send evidence for each of them.
+Submit a copy of your most recent P60 or P60P.
+If you have more than one pension, you’ll need to submit evidence for each of them.

 If you’re Self Assessed or Self-employed

-Send a photocopy of your latest full finalised tax return.
-Please don’t send a tax calculation or tax summary, as we can’t accept these.
+Submit a copy of your latest full finalised tax return.
+Please don’t submit a tax calculation or tax summary, as we can’t accept these.